beyond-decentralized/AIRport/platforms/app/README.md

-# web-app
+# app

-AIRport web App harness.
+AIRport App harness.
 This is included in AIRport Apps to boostrap Apps and their communcation with AIRport.